OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 حصص التسجيل

    Registration targets
-       Planned number of households that would be registered in a specific district, but with- out operating as a fixed or rigid quota (cap or limit).
+       Planned number of households that would be registered in a specific district, but without operating as a fixed or rigid quota (cap or limit).

        | 🇫🇷 Nombre ciblé d'enregistrés
        | 🇪🇸 Objetivos de registro
        | 🇸🇦 أهداف التسجيل

    Services
-       Intangible acts, activities, or works provided to, or with the participation of, beneficiaries as a contribu- tion to their well-being (such as to reduce poverty, pro- vide opportunities, enhance employability, reduce social risks, etc.).
-They may be administered by public agencies or outsourced to third parties using government fund- ing.
+       Intangible acts, activities, or works provided to, or with the participation of, beneficiaries as a contribution to their well-being (such as to reduce poverty, provide opportunities, enhance employability, reduce social risks, etc.).
+They may be administered by public agencies or outsourced to third parties using government funding.
 See also definitions of employment services, active labor market programs, and social services.

        | 🇫🇷 Services
        | 🇪🇸 Servicios
        | 🇸🇦 الخدمات

    Social assistance
-       Social safety net programs that are noncontributory transfers in cash or in-kind and are usually targeted to the poor and vulnerable but may also support other groups (such as the long-term unem- ployed, disabled, etc.).
+       Social safety net programs that are noncontributory transfers in cash or in-kind and are usually targeted to the poor and vulnerable but may also support other groups (such as the long-term unemployed, disabled, etc.).
 Some programs are focused on improving chronic poverty or providing equality of opportunity; others more on protecting families from shocks and longstanding losses they can inflict for the unprotected poor.
 These programs, also known as social welfare, include cash transfers (conditional and unconditional), in-kind transfers, such as school feeding and targeted food assistance, and near cash benefits such as fee waivers and food vouchers.

        | 🇫🇷 Assistance sociale